aad3sh/ReservoirComputing-ESN/README.md

 <li> ESN based RNNs

 ###
-The code for the ESN model has been obtained from [clemens korndörfer's repo](https://github.com/cknd/pyESN) as it was not available on the keras library.
+The code for the ESN model has been obtained from [clemens korndörfer's repo](https://github.com/cknd/pyESN) as it was not available on the keras library
-I have set the hyperparameters as per optimality and efficiency.
+I have set the hyperparameters as per optimality and efficiency